Rebetiko – The Greek Blues – The Music of Life

 He could have been talking about rebetiko.

-Slowly rebetiko began to lose its bad reputation, after all, the whole of Greece Was in this together and it came to be recognised as the national music of Greece; the music of life.
+Slowly rebetiko began to lose its bad reputation, after all, the whole of Greece Was in this together and it came to be recognized as the national music of Greece; the music of life.

 Batis – Rebetiko star